MyParcelCOM/docs/content/php-sdk/advanced-usage.md

 ```

 ## Configuring a different http client
-By default The SDK will try to use any of the installed Http clients, given that the client is an [implementation of php-http/httplug](https://packagist.org/providers/php-http/client-implementation).
+By default, the SDK will try to use any of the installed Http clients, given that the client is an [implementation of php-http/httplug](https://packagist.org/providers/php-http/client-implementation).
 To use a different HTTP client, either inject it through the constructor method, or use the `setHttpClient()` method.

 ```php